bloblems/PMY/replit.md

 # PMY - Title IX Consent Documentation App

 ## Overview
-PMY is a mobile-first web application for documenting consent in accordance with Title IX requirements.
-It provides four consent documentation methods: digital signature contracts, audio recording for verbal agreements, photo/selfie capture, and biometric authentication using Touch ID/Face ID/Windows Hello.
-The app also provides educational information about Title IX consent, customized by university.
-The application aims to be a secure, legally sound platform adhering to Apple's Human Interface Guidelines and legal-tech patterns, with the ambition to become a leading solution for Title IX compliance and education in academic institutions.
+PMY is a mobile-first web application designed to document consent in compliance with Title IX regulations.
+It offers multiple methods for consent capture, including digital signatures, audio recordings, photo/selfie capture, and biometric authentication.
+The application also provides educational resources on Title IX consent, tailored to specific universities.
+PMY aims to be a secure, legally compliant platform, adhering to Apple's Human Interface Guidelines and legal-tech best practices, with the goal of becoming a leading solution for Title IX compliance and education within academic institutions.

-**iOS Deployment Strategy**: The application is architected for deployment as an iOS app using a two-phase approach: (1) Quick launch via Capacitor WebView container wrapping the existing React app, (2) Long-term enhancement with React Native modules for native features.
-Current architecture already aligns with iOS requirements through React Context state management, Apple HIG design patterns, and mobile-first responsive layout.
-See `IOS_DEPLOYMENT_STRATEGY.md` for complete roadmap.

 ## User Preferences
 Preferred communication style: Simple, everyday language.

-## Security Guidelines
-See `SECURITY_GUIDELINES.md` for comprehensive security design guidelines.
-All development must follow these security priorities to prevent Tea App-style data breaches.

 ## System Architecture

 ### UI/UX Decisions
-The application follows Apple Human Interface Guidelines with a mobile-first, single-column layout (max-width: 448px), supporting both light and dark modes.
-It uses a system font stack, structured heading hierarchy, and Tailwind CSS for styling with custom design tokens.
-Key UI elements include a bottom navigation bar, card-based layouts, accordions, and toast notifications.
-The app uses a consent-first approach where the home page (/) immediately starts the consent creation flow, making the primary action instantly accessible.
-A "Press for Yes" button on the Title IX information page provides an alternative entry point with university context.
+The application adheres to Apple Human Interface Guidelines, featuring a mobile-first, single-column responsive layout (max-width: 448px) with light and dark mode support.
+It uses a system font stack, a clear heading hierarchy, and Tailwind CSS with custom design tokens for styling.
+Core UI components include a bottom navigation bar, card-based layouts, accordions, and toast notifications.
+The primary action, consent creation, is immediately accessible from the homepage, emphasizing a consent-first approach.

 ### Technical Implementations
-The frontend is built with React 18 and TypeScript, using Vite, Wouter for routing, and TanStack Query for server state.
-UI components are derived from shadcn/ui (Radix UI) and Tailwind CSS.
-Form validation is handled with `react-hook-form` and `zod`.
-The backend uses Express.js with Node.js and TypeScript, handling RESTful API endpoints and file uploads via Multer.
-Drizzle ORM provides type-safe PostgreSQL operations with Neon serverless.
+The frontend is built with React 18 and TypeScript, utilizing Vite, Wouter for routing, and TanStack Query for server state management.
+UI components are derived from shadcn/ui (Radix UI) and styled with Tailwind CSS.
+Form validation is handled by `react-hook-form` and `zod`.
+The backend uses Express.js with Node.js and TypeScript, providing RESTful API endpoints and handling file uploads via Multer.
+Drizzle ORM facilitates type-safe PostgreSQL interactions with Neon serverless.

 ### Feature Specifications
-- **Consent Documentation**: Supports digital signature capture (`react-signature-canvas`), audio recording (Media Recorder API), photo/selfie capture, and biometric authentication (WebAuthn for Touch ID/Face ID/Windows Hello) for consent.
-The app features a dynamic consent flow that adapts based on encounter type selection:
+- **Consent Documentation**: Supports digital signature capture, audio recording, photo/selfie capture, and biometric authentication (WebAuthn).
+The consent flow dynamically adjusts between a 5-step process (for "Intimate Encounter" and "Date") and a 4-step process (for other encounter types), adapting based on user selections.
+University selection is conditional.
+Contract generation includes both university-specific and generic Title IX-compliant language.
-  - **5-Step Flow** (for "Intimate Encounter" and "Date"): (1) encounter type, (2) university selection, (3) parties involved, (4) intimate acts (optional), (5) recording method
-  - **4-Step Flow** (for "Social Gathering", "Conversation", "Medical Consultation", "Professional Interaction", "Other"): (1) encounter type, (2) parties involved, (3) intimate acts (optional), (4) recording method
-  - University selection is conditionally required only for encounters where institutional Title IX policies are most relevant
-  - When encounter type changes mid-flow, all state (university, parties, intimate acts) is cleared and step resets to prevent confusion
-  - No auto-selection of universities - requires explicit user interaction
-  - Contract generation supports both university-specific (with policy excerpts) and generic Title IX-compliant consent language
-  - All recording methods properly handle nullable universityId (FormData omits field when empty, JSON sends null)
-- **Title IX Information**: Provides educational content about Title IX requirements, customized per university (accessible at /titleix).
-It includes a comprehensive system for managing, updating, and verifying university Title IX policies.
-OpenAI GPT-4o-mini is used to summarize Title IX policies for universities.
+- **Title IX Information**: Offers educational content about Title IX requirements, customized by university, accessible at `/titleix`.
+It includes a system for managing and verifying university Title IX policies, with OpenAI GPT-4o-mini used for policy summarization.
-- **Tools**: Quick access panel page (accessible at /tools) with three convenient tool panels: Title IX (view policies), ID Verify (access verification integrations), and Status Check (check consent documentation status).
-Each panel provides a direct action button and navigation to relevant features.
+- **Tools**: A quick access panel at `/tools` provides sections for Title IX policies, ID verification, and consent documentation status checks.
-- **Integrations Settings**: Comprehensive integrations page (accessible at /settings/integrations) showcasing third-party ID verification and age verification services.
-Currently features Stripe Identity (available for configuration) and displays upcoming integrations including Persona, Onfido, Veriff, Sumsub, and iDenfy.
-Each integration card displays status, features, pricing, and documentation links.
-Accessible via Settings menu.
+- **Integrations Settings**: A dedicated page at `/settings/integrations` displays third-party ID and age verification services, currently featuring Stripe Identity with planned integrations for Persona, Onfido, Veriff, Sumsub, and iDenfy.
-- **University Policy Preview**: When selecting a university during consent flow, displays AI-generated policy summary, verification status, and last updated date to help users make informed decisions.
+- **University Policy Preview**: During consent flow, an AI-generated summary of university policies, verification status, and last updated date is displayed.
-- **User Management**: Secure user authentication with email/password, PBKDF2 hashing, and session management using Express-session and Passport.js.
+- **User Management**: Secure authentication with email/password, PBKDF2 hashing, and session management using Express-session and Passport.js.
-- **Account Management**: Complete account management system accessible via Settings → Account (/settings/account):
-  - **Change Email**: Users can update their login email with clear warning about permanent change, email normalization (trim/lowercase) prevents duplicate accounts with case-variant emails
-  - **Data Retention Controls**: Customizable retention policies (30 days, 90 days, 1 year, or forever) with automatic cleanup service running every 24 hours
+- **Account Management**: Accessible via `/settings/account`, allowing users to change email, customize data retention policies (30 days, 90 days, 1 year, forever), manually delete consent data, and comprehensively delete their account.
+All modifications are audit logged.
-  - **Manual Data Deletion**: One-click deletion of all consent data (recordings, contracts, photos) with confirmation dialog
-  - **Delete Account**: Comprehensive account deletion with multi-step confirmation (type "delete" + 3-second hold button), properly cascades through all user data (recordings, contracts, referrals, verification payments) and destroys session
-  - **Policy Hydration Protection**: Save button disabled until retention policy loads from backend to prevent accidental overwrites
-  - **Singleton Guard**: Cleanup service protected against duplicate initialization in dev environment
-  - **Audit Logging**: All account modifications (email changes, retention policy updates, data deletions, account deletions) logged for security monitoring
+- **Billing & Payment Methods**: A billing page at `/settings/billing` enables management of PCI-compliant payment methods via Stripe Payment Methods API.
+It supports multiple payment methods, uses Stripe Elements for secure collection, and ensures Stripe-first synchronization for all operations with robust error logging and recovery mechanisms.
-- **University Data**: Automatically seeds a database with 287 US universities, including detailed Title IX information.
+- **University Data**: A database pre-seeded with 287 US universities and their Title IX information.
-- **Paid Verification**: Users can pay via Stripe to have university Title IX policies verified using advanced AI models (GPT-4, GPT-4 Turbo, GPT-4o).
+- **Paid Verification**: Users can pay via Stripe for advanced AI models (GPT-4, GPT-4 Turbo, GPT-4o) to verify university Title IX policies.
-- **Sharing & Referrals**: Dropbox-style referral program with email invitations via Resend API.
-Users can share consent documents via email with professional HTML templates.
-Rate limiting prevents abuse (10 referral invitations/hour, 20 document shares/hour per user).
-All sharing operations verify ownership before allowing access to prevent data leakage.
+- **Sharing & Referrals**: Features a Dropbox-style referral program using Resend API and allows sharing of consent documents via email.
+Rate limiting is applied to prevent abuse.

 ### System Design Choices
-- **Database Schema**: Includes tables for `universities`, `consentRecordings`, `consentContracts`, `universityReports`, `users`, and `verificationPayments`.
-Users table includes `dataRetentionPolicy` column (30days, 90days, 1year, forever) with default value "forever" for backward compatibility.
+- **Database Schema**: Includes tables for `universities`, `consentRecordings`, `consentContracts`, `universityReports`, `users`, `verificationPayments`, and `payment_methods`.
+The `users` table contains `dataRetentionPolicy` and `stripeCustomerId`. `payment_methods` stores metadata, while Stripe manages sensitive payment data.
-- **API Design**: RESTful APIs for CRUD operations on core entities, supporting multipart form data for uploads.
+- **API Design**: RESTful APIs support CRUD operations and multipart form data for uploads.
-- **State Management**: Frontend uses TanStack Query for server state and React Context API with cross-platform storage abstraction for maintaining state across multi-step consent flows.
-The ConsentFlowContext provides centralized state management with automatic persistence, supporting browser back/forward navigation, page refreshes, and iOS WebView compatibility.
-All consent method pages implement defensive routing with isHydrated flag to prevent access before async storage loads.
+- **State Management**: Frontend uses TanStack Query for server state and React Context API with a cross-platform storage abstraction for managing multi-step consent flow state, supporting browser navigation and iOS WebView compatibility.
-- **iOS-Ready Secure Storage**: Implemented production-ready storage abstraction layer (`client/src/services/storage.ts`):
-  - **StorageService Interface**: Cross-platform abstraction for unified storage API
-  - **SecureStorageService**: AES-256 encrypted Keychain storage on iOS via `capacitor-secure-storage-plugin`, hardware-backed Keystore on Android, with automatic fallback to sessionStorage on web.
-Uses `Capacitor.getPlatform()` for synchronous platform detection to ensure correct storage selected before first access.
+- **iOS-Ready Secure Storage**: Implemented production-ready storage abstraction (`client/src/services/storage.ts`) using `SecureStorageService` for AES-256 encrypted Keychain storage on iOS (and Keystore on Android) with fallback to `sessionStorage` on web.
+This ensures secure, platform-appropriate data storage.
-  - **WebStorageService**: Browser-compatible sessionStorage with in-memory fallback for private browsing mode
-  - **Platform Detection**: Synchronous detection using `Capacitor.getPlatform() === 'ios' | 'android' | 'web'` ensures correct storage from first call
-  - **Security Guarantees**: On native platforms, consent data encrypted at rest, protected by device passcode/biometrics, sandboxed per-app.
-On web, session-based storage with no plaintext persistence after browser close.
-  - **Capacitor Configuration**: `capacitor.config.ts` initialized for iOS deployment with webDir, server, and iOS-specific settings
-- **Navigation**: Bottom navigation bar with 4 tabs: Create (home/consent flow), Tools (quick access to Title IX, ID verification, and status checks), Contracts (saved documents), and Share.
-The consent-first architecture makes consent creation immediately accessible at the home route (/).
-Tools serves as a hub providing access to Title IX information and verification integrations.
-- **Security**: Implements comprehensive security measures to prevent Tea App-style data breaches:
-  - **Authentication**: All consent data endpoints require `isAuthenticated` middleware (recordings, contracts, photos, biometric)
-  - **User Data Isolation**: Every consent record (contracts, recordings) is scoped to `userId` from authenticated session, preventing cross-user data access
-  - **Ownership Verification**: All read/delete operations verify ownership before returning data (returns 404 for unauthorized access)
-  - **Delete Authorization**: Delete methods return boolean indicating success; endpoints return 404 when user doesn't own the resource
-  - **Password Security**: PBKDF2 hashing with salt for user passwords
-  - **Password Reset Tokens**: SHA256 hashing before database storage with constant-time comparison (`timingSafeEqual`) for validation, 1-hour expiry, single-use tokens
-  - **Session Management**: PostgreSQL-backed sessions using `connect-pg-simple` with automatic pruning, 7-day rolling sessions, secure/httpOnly/sameSite=strict cookies, complete session destruction on account deletion
-  - **CSRF Protection**: Double-submit cookie pattern with SameSite=strict cookies, applied to all state-changing endpoints, iOS/Capacitor compatible
-  - **Email Normalization**: Change email endpoint normalizes emails (trim + lowercase) before uniqueness validation to prevent case-variant duplicate accounts
-  - **Cascading Deletions**: Account deletion properly cascades through all user data (recordings, contracts, referrals, verification payments) before deleting user record
-  - **File Upload Validation**: Server-side MIME type sniffing with allowlists, iOS-native format support (CAF/AAC/M4A), size limits (10MB audio, 5MB photos)
-  - **Security Audit Logging**: Comprehensive structured logging for auth events, consent operations, file uploads, rate limit violations, CSRF failures, and account modifications - ready for SIEM integration
-  - **Biometric Authentication**: WebAuthn for Touch ID/Face ID/Windows Hello (biometric data stays on-device)
-  - **Encrypted Storage**: AES-256 Keychain/Keystore integration for consent flow state on iOS/Android
-  - **Rate Limiting**: Express-rate-limit middleware prevents abuse of email-sending features (10 referral invitations/hour, 20 document shares/hour per user), violations logged for monitoring
+- **Navigation**: A bottom navigation bar with "Create", "Tools", "Contracts", and "Share" tabs.
+The "Create" tab serves as the primary entry for the consent flow.
+- **Security**: Comprehensive measures include `isAuthenticated` middleware for all sensitive endpoints, user data isolation by `userId`, ownership verification for all read/delete operations, PBKDF2 password hashing, SHA256 hashed password reset tokens, PostgreSQL-backed session management with secure cookies, CSRF protection, email normalization, cascading deletions, Stripe-first payment method security, server-side file upload validation, structured security audit logging, WebAuthn for biometric authentication, encrypted storage on native platforms, and rate limiting for email-sending features.

 ## External Dependencies